thomasgauvin/hacker-news-subway-mode/README.md

 The project uses the Cloudflare Workers KV store to cache the pages to reduce the load on Hacker News.

+Note: To use this with an iOS device, you must enable Link Prefetch.
+Go to Settings > Safari > Advanced > Feature Flags > LinkPrefetch (turn on)

 FAQ:

 * Can you prefetch links on the page?
 No, these have several other assets required to display these pages, and the 'prerender' option that accomplishes this is [deprecated](https://developer.mozilla.org/en-US/docs/Web/HTML/Attributes/rel/prerender).